sawanjr/Amazon-Web-Scraper-Project/README.md

 - `<span class="a-price-whole">`: This tag contains the price of the mobile phone.

 The script finds these HTML elements using the `find` and `find_all` methods provided by BeautifulSoup, and extracts the desired information from the text content of these elements.

-## Disclaimer

-Please note that web scraping may be against the terms of service of some websites.
-It's important to review and comply with the website's policies before scraping any data.
-This script is provided for educational purposes only, and it's your responsibility to use it responsibly and in compliance with applicable laws and regulations.

-## License

-This project is licensed under the MIT License.
-Feel free to modify and use the code as per the license terms.